FerhatHamza/Application_of_restaurant_management/README.md

 So the client use the app for table and food reservation.
 And after the client reserve the Server find demands in her part of app.

-1. The list of food categories has:

 > The Client Choose Between:

      1. List of Plate and list of Table.(he find part of Food and drinks Available and table Available too.
      2. He can know all content of Which plate he choose, and it price.

 > The Server :

      1. The easy part it recive demands.
      2. Prepar and serve the demands.